All Episodes

 She's a great governor.

-And like she looks really good.
+And like, she looks really good.

 It's okay.

-And and then all the women I know that were texting me.
+And then all the women I know that were texting me, oh man, you're so right about her.

 I love her.

-They love Christy Gnome.
+They love Christy Noam.

 They just adore her.

-We really do.
+They really do.

-Listen, get on Twitter, go to at Rose underscore unplugged.
+Listen, get on Twitter, go to at Rose underscore Unplugged.

-Make sure you go to I just what Linda was talking about earlier was getting on the phone and calling your legislators.
+Make sure you go to, I just, what Linda was talking about earlier was getting on the phone and calling your legislators.

-We need to protect the republic.
+We need to protect the Republic.

 You need to not only like this, but you've got to retweet it.